- Prices between £1849 - £1899

 Hike the desert and lie beneath the stars

 Today we head over to Dana Biosphere Reserve, a remote area of biodiversity that sits near Jordan’s border with Jerusalem.
-We’ll dust off our hiking boots for a 14-kilometre trek across sand dunes, pink-tinted valleys and open plains.
+We’ll dust off our boots for a hike across sand dunes, pink-tinted valleys and open plains.
 This is a chance to reconnect with nature in a wilderness of staggering natural beauty.
 This region spans 320 square kilometres and four different bio-geological zones, with rare wildlife including the Sand Cat, the Lesser Kestrel and the Spiny-Tailed Lizard.
 Along the way, we’ll pass Bedouin villages with plenty of mint tea stops and a energy boosting pack lunch.
-Just before sundown, we’ll arrive in Feynan eco-lodge, a unique retreat that’s completely off-grid.
+Later on, jump on a fleet of jeeps which will take you to Feynan eco-lodge, a unique retreat that’s completely off-grid.
 Expect hundreds of glowing lanterns and candles at this desert hideaway, along with hearty home-cooked food and friendly locals.
 Lie out on the rooftop for a front-row seat to the stars, in a place of zero light pollution.Read more

 Bedouin culture and candlelit Petra

-Explore your surroundings this morning by choosing from a host of activities run by Feynan eco-lodge.
-Ride a mountain bike to nearby villages, join a local Bedouin family for tea or learn how to cook a three-course veggie lunch (subject to availability).
+Explore your surroundings this morning, take part in an optional activity run by the lodge – or simply relax with a book over a leisurely coffee.
 Afterwards, we’ll depart for the Rose Red City of Petra, one of the New Seven Wonders of the World.
 This jaw-dropping city was carved out of a rock face by the Nabateans more than 2,000 years ago and remained hidden until the 19th century.
 As night draws in, prepare to see the ancient sandstone empire light up in the glow of 1,500 candles, casting shadows across its beautifully-carved facades.
 Live Bedouin music will create a hushed and peaceful environment, as you walk spellbound down a two-kilometre stretch of the narrowly-winding Siq to reach the Treasury (as seen in Indiana Jones).
 It’s a stunning spectacle and one that promises to lighten your bucket list considerably.Read more

 A secret route to a long-lost world